IgboPharaoh/warnet/docs/lightning.md

 ## Adding LN channels to graph

-LN channels are represented in the graphml file as edges with an extra data element with key `"channel"` and a value in satoshis representing channel capacity.
-Note that this data element is the only difference between LN channels and regular bitcoin p2p connections.
-The graph will be considered a `MultiDiGraph` and contain two different kinds of edges.
+LN channels are represented in the graphml file as edges with extra data elements that correspond to arguments to the lnd `openchannel` and `updatechanpolicy` RPC commands.
+The keys are with either `"source-policy"` (arguments added to `openchannel`) or `"target-policy"` (arguments added to `updatechanpolicy`).
+Therefore, the key `"source-policy"` is required to open a LN channel in warnet, and to identify an edge in the graphml file as a LN channel.

 Example:

 ```
     <edge id="0" source="0" target="1">
-        <data key="channel">100000</data>
+        <data key="source-policy">--local_amt=100000</data>
     </edge>
 ```